KevinGrandon/url-util/README.md

 <a name="module_UrlUtil..UrlUtil.hasScheme"></a>
 #### UrlUtil.hasScheme(input) ⇒ <code>Boolean</code>
-Checks if an input has a scheme (like http:// ftp://).
+Checks if an input has a scheme (e.g., http:// or ftp://).

 **Kind**: static method of <code>[UrlUtil](#module_UrlUtil..UrlUtil)</code>
 **Returns**: <code>Boolean</code> - Whether or not the input has a scheme.